-Foodie Fix: Welcome to B Bistro
+Foodie Fix: Welcome to B Bistro + Bakery in Brickell

 "We use a potato base for our causa salad, its made with roasted yellow potatoes, a little bit of aji amarillo paste, and some lemon and lime juice.
 We like to plate the shrimp standing up so they seem like they are alive.
 After that we plate the crab, and then we add pickled onions and egg.
 Then we add romaine lettuce, radishes, and shaved carrots.
 Then, we add the anticucho aioli, an olive puree, and avocado.
 Finally, we are going to garnish it with some cilantro, chives, and a little bit of scallions, and to top it off we add some olive oil, lemon-lime vinagrette, and some beautiful edible flowers," said Hane.

-B Bistro is located at 600 Brickell Avenue, for more information head to their website bbistromiami.com
+B Bistro is located at 600 Brickell Avenue, for more information head to their website bbistromiami.com.